microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 See [here][3] to learn more about using language generation instead of hard coding actual response text in SendActivity.

 ### SaveEntity
 Use this step to save an entity (from a recognizer) into a different memory scope.
-By default entities from recognizer are available under the [turn scope][4] and the life time of all information under that scope is the end of that turn of conversation.
+By default, entities from recognizer are available under the [turn scope][4] and the lifetime of all information under that scope is the end of that turn of conversation.

 ``` C#
 var greetUserDialog = new AdaptiveDialog("greetUserDialog");